tylertufano/SubPaperFlux/README.md

            require_pkce: true
    ```

-   Adjust the `id`, `secret`, and redirect URL to match your deployment domain.
-Authelia enables state handling automatically; `require_pkce: true` keeps it aligned with the NextAuth PKCE check.
+   Authelia expects hashed secrets: run `authelia crypto hash generate pbkdf2 --random --length 48` (or your preferred hash helper) and paste the output into `client_secret`.
+Restart Authelia after updating the configuration so the new client is loaded.

-2. **Expose the discovery document.** Authelia publishes the issuer metadata at `https://<authelia-host>/.well-known/openid-configuration`.
-Set `OIDC_ISSUER` on both the API and web app to the base issuer URL (for example, `https://auth.example.com`).
+2. **Expose the discovery document.** Authelia publishes issuer metadata at `https://<authelia-host>/.well-known/openid-configuration`.
+Set `OIDC_ISSUER` on both the API and web app containers to the base issuer URL (for example, `https://auth.example.com`).

-3. **Align audience/client IDs.** Authelia emits the client ID as the `aud` claim by default.
-Set both `OIDC_CLIENT_ID` values (API and web) to the Authelia client `id`.
-Only set `OIDC_AUDIENCE` if you configure Authelia to emit a custom audience claim.
+3. **Align client credentials.** Authelia emits the `client_id` as the `aud` claim by default.
+Set `OIDC_CLIENT_ID` on both the API and web services to that identifier, export `OIDC_CLIENT_SECRET` for the Next.js app so it can complete the authorization-code exchange, and only define `OIDC_AUDIENCE` if you configure Authelia to mint a different `aud` value.

 4. **JWKS without discovery.** If you disable discovery in Authelia, manually point `OIDC_JWKS_URL` to the JWKS endpoint (typically `https://<authelia-host>/.well-known/jwks.json`).
 Otherwise, leave it unset so the API discovers the signing keys automatically.